MessyToilet/GramSleuth-OLD-/README.md

 </div>

-> When it comes to privacy and accountability, pple always demand the former for themselves and the latter for everyone else.
+> When it comes to privacy and accountability, people always demand the former for themselves and the latter for everyone else.
 >
 > \- David Brin